Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 ASUS TUF Radeon RX 9070 XT OC Edition

-At 4K, the two cards trade blows within 6% across most games: F1 24, Cyberpunk 2077 (rasterization), Resident Evil 4, Starfield, and Total War: Warhammer 3 all fall within that margin.
-The divergence appears in ray tracing, where the RX 9070 XT trails by about 14% overall.
-Black Myth: Wukong full RT at 4K is an outlier — the RTX 5070 Ti leads by 78%.
+At 4K, the two cards trade blows within 6% across most games: Cyberpunk 2077 (rasterization), F1 24, Resident Evil 4, Starfield, and Total War: Warhammer 3 all fall within that range.
+The divergence appears in ray tracing, where the RX 9070 XT trails by roughly 14% overall.
+Black Myth: Wukong at full 4K path tracing is an outlier — the RTX 5070 Ti leads by approximately 78%.

 AMD’s FSR 4 with AI-enhanced upscaling is RDNA 4-exclusive and performs well in supported titles.
-There’s no frame generation multiplier equivalent to DLSS 4 MFG yet, which limits framerates in RT-heavy scenarios where the RTX cards use generated frames to compensate.
+No frame generation multiplier equivalent to DLSS 4 MFG has shipped as of April 2026, which limits framerates in RT-heavy games where the RTX cards use generated frames to compensate.

 5. MSI GeForce RTX 4090 Gaming X Trio 24G